 Pavel Batel

-Pavel Batel, a history graduate from the Military Academy of Prague, is a distinguished author with several books to his credit, all rooted in his profound research on the Holocaust.
+Pavel Batel is author with several books to his credit, all rooted in his independent research of Terezín.
+His research has earned deep respect among Holocaust survivors, reputable institutions, and academics who actively seek his expertise.
 Over the past two decades, Pavel has conducted interviews with over thirty survivors of World War II, bringing a unique and personal perspective to his work.
-His expertise extends beyond writing—he passionately lectures at Jewish communities, schools, and universities, contributing significantly to Holocaust education.
-In recent years, Pavel has also established and mentors a carefully selected team to represent his research, ensuring that his work continues to reach and inspire audiences worldwide.
+His expertise extends beyond writing—he passionately lectures at communities, schools, and universities, contributing significantly to preserving the memory of Terezin.
+In recent years, Pavel has established a team of educators to represent his research, ensuring that his work continues to reach and inspire audiences worldwide.

 How it started: